-The Professional Boxing, Wrestling, and Martial Arts Advisory Board regulates non-amateur individuals, as well as promoters and events.
+The Boxing, Martial Arts, and Professional Wrestling Advisory Board offers guidance to the DPOR Director for regulation of promoters and events involving professional boxing, martial arts, and professional wrestling.
 The Advisory Board is composed of representatives of each discipline and two citizen members.

 Sign up for email notification of regulatory action and meetings by registering here.

-No meetings are currently scheduled for this board.
-The Virginia Regulatory Town Hall provides access to the board's past meeting minutes.
+The Virginia Regulatory Town Hall provides access to DPOR board meeting schedules, agenda, and past meeting minutes.

 Visit the Town Hall: http://www.townhall.virginia.gov/L/viewboard.cfm?boardid=70&display=meetings.

 You may reach the Board office by phone at 804-367-0186, by FAX at (877) 264-8691, or by e-mail at firstname.lastname@example.org.
 Additionally, if you have information that you would like to mail to the Board, please send it to:Boxing, Martial Arts, and Professional Wrestling Advisory BoardDepartment of Professional and Occupational Regulation9960 Mayland DriveRichmond, VA 23233